garnerrobert/UNIVEC/docs/quickstart.md

 ]
 ```

+> [!NOTE]
+> Elevation, or z-axis, values in coordinates can be placed after the easting and northing values.
+> This would make coordinates with a z-axis -
+> ```
+> EASTING,NORTHING,ELEVATION
+> ```

 ## Attributes
-Above you have seen the ``id=_ID_`` name–value pair attribute in use, however, it is also possible to add any attribute, with some being specified by the UNIVEC standard.
+Above you have seen the ``id=ID`` name–value pair attribute in use, however, it is also possible to add any attribute, with some being specified by the UNIVEC standard.

 ### Attributes specified by the UNIVEC standard
 * ``id=`` - the unique identifier for the feature.